vrajrupareliya/vrajrupareliya/README.md

 ## Hello there 👋

-I Write code and play chess
+I write code and play chess

 See my [portfolio](https://vrajrupareliya.vercel.app)